Home Our club Disciplines Gallery Documents Contact

-The following photos represent some of the history of the club and can be viewed in a larger format by just clicking the photo and then using the back button to return to this page.
+The following photos represent some of the history of the club, click one to open it up.
 More will be added as they become available and If anyone has any pictures that could loaned for copying, please let Bill Phelps know by emailing from the contact page.
 All photos will be scanned and returned to the owner.

 Two pictures from Colin Blower showing Rose shooting a .44 carbine and a BP pistol.
 Interesting pictures although a touch blurry due to them being captured rom a Video camera mounted remotely in front of the Shooter.